 Glasgow Endowment Committee is composed of five undergraduate faculty members from the humanities, appointed by the President, chiefly from the language arts departments, and the Associate Deans of The College, along with two student appointees.
 It controls the funds of the Glasgow Endowment, a bequest by Arthur Graham Glasgow "to promote the art of expression by pen and tongue, including voice production and delivery."
 It plans and produces public programs involving language artists/poets, dramatists, and fiction writers, as well as others whose work can be characterized as "artful expression."

 Global Learning Faculty Liaisons reports to the provost and is chaired by the director of the Center for International Education.
 Nine faculty are recommended by the deans and appointed by the provost.
 The chair of the International Education Committee and the Study Abroad Adviser are ex officio, non-voting members.

 Graduate Fellowships Committee is composed of nine undergraduate faculty members appointed by the President, the Dean of Student Affairs, and the Associate Dean of The College.
-It disseminates information on fellowship opportunities and selects nominees for Fulbright, Luce and other scholarship programs.
+It helps disseminate information on fellowship opportunities, recruits students, on an on-going basis, to apply for fellowships, assists with mock interviews for finalists, and selects nominees for Fulbright, Luce, and other scholarship programs.

 Provides advice to the president on matters related to historic preservation and archaeological conservation.
 The board's primary responsibility will be to review the University's plans to alter or demolish the interiors or exteriors of historic buildings (over 50 years old) on campus; to preserve and protect archaeological resources on campus; and to provide advice on matters related to historic preservation and archeological conservations.